kmethuku/cardshare-server/README.md

   * Export decks as a csv file to use with their favorite flashcard app
   * Vote on decks

-[Screenshots go here]

 ## Getting Started

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Clone this repo as well as the client repo, located here: https://github.com/kmethuku/cardshare-client

-First, run npm i to install the required dependencies.
+Run npm i to install the required dependencies.

-Start the server by running nodemon index.ts.

-Then, run the development server (client repo is here: https://github.com/kmethuku/cardshare-client):

-npm run dev
----OR---
-yarn dev
+In the server repo, follow the instructions in the .env.sample file FIRST, and then start the backend server by typing npm run dev in the terminal.

+In the client repo, follow the instructions in the .env.sample file FIRST, and then start the frontend server by typing npm run dev in the terminal.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.